kevindurb/blog/content/posts/my-first-awx.md

 at all interested [go check it out for yourself](https://www.ansible.com/products/tower).

 AWX has some decent system requirements so I decided my best chance was to create a new vm.
-I built a quick playbook to to run some default roles i like to run (`oefenweb.dns`, `geerlingguy.github-users`, `geerlingguy.ntp`, `geerlingguy.security`) and then ssh'd into the vm and followed the awx install instructions for docker-compose [here](https://github.com/ansible/awx/blob/devel/INSTALL.md).
+I built a quick playbook to to run some default roles I like to run (`oefenweb.dns`, `geerlingguy.github-users`, `geerlingguy.ntp`, `geerlingguy.security`) and then ssh'd into the vm and followed the awx install instructions for docker-compose [here](https://github.com/ansible/awx/blob/devel/INSTALL.md).